TempeHS/2025CT_Princy.D_name/README.md

 Image of the movement mechanics in the game.

-### :red_circle: Major/Minor issues during Development <a name="issues"></a>
+### Major/Minor issues during Development <a name="issues"></a>

 Throughout my project, I ran into a variety of issues that would provide a challenge to me.
 While most of these issues are fairly minor, there are a few outliers that may need further evaluation at a later time.
 These issues include:
 * Flying enemies - While the enemy would use the prefab provided, it would later erase itself and not be able to generate another projectile, which gave me a wide plethora of console issues.
 * Implementing sprites - I had to completely avoid using some of my assets provided as animation sprites for the same character were of different sizes, showing the full sprite sheet png when the animation would show.
 * Creating scripts - I had to learn how to create scripts while making scripts, slowing down the progress of my work.
 * Wallhopping.
 Players can gain extra height by wallhopping off a wall, which is a minor oversight that shouldn't pose too much of an issue.
 * Getting sprites in the first place.
-Due to issues, it was a little difficult for us to get sprites.
+Due to issues, it was a little difficult for us to get sprites. '
+* Story implementation, as the game does not have any dialogue or intro that show what story events occur.

 ## Assets